libp2p/specs/pubsub/gossipsub/partial-messages.md

 ## Protocol Messages

-The following section specifies the semantics of each new protocol message.
+The following section specifies the semantics of each field in the protocol message.

 ### partialMessage